 The Italians name this pasta shape after the cute little ears of a pig: orecchiette.
 If you can't find these little shell shapes, penne or rotini are a good substitute.
 Rapini is a slightly bitter vegetable that is softened by the starchy beans and pasta.
 Florets, leaves and stems are all edible.
 Just trim the stem ends.
 (Broccoli is a good substitute if you can't find it.)

 375 g orecchiette, penne or rotini

-, sliced into 1-in. pieces
+250 g rapini, sliced into 1-in. pieces

-, or side bacon, chopped
+125 g pancetta, or side bacon, chopped

 1 540-mL can white kidney beans, romano beans or navy beans, drained and rinsed (or 2 cups home-cooked)

 1 3/4 cups canned plum tomatoes, chopped

 salt, to taste